hatfield-c/inv-differ/README.md

 The columns contain the following information:
 - 1 : The first column contains the name of the product
-- 2 : The second column contains the required minimum quantity of the product
+- 2 : The second columnd contains the restock quantity of the product
+- 3 : The third column contains the reorder point of the product

-The second column, which is supposed to contain the minimum required quantity, must be a positive integer.
+The second and third columns, which are supposed to contain product quantities, must both be positive integers.
 If anything else is given, the program stops, and an error message is displayed.

 # Recompiling